AstromDev/Platformer/README.md

 If you have a name for this platformer, this is my contact information!

 Interested in testing, or contributing?
-Be sure to leave a comment, DM me on discord: Astrom#1111
+Be sure to leave a comment, DM me on discord: .frwf